Article Last Updated: July 1, 2020

 - Requires a long break-in time

-When you think of sports apparel, what is the one brand that comes to mind?
+When you think of sports apparel with ankle support, what is the one brand that comes to mind?

 For many, its Adidas, which has grown to become a key leader in the sporting goods sector.